marisarpo/horizons-week02/day4/horello-ajax/readme.md

 1. Find the `<script>` tag to add the `client.js` library and paste this into the `head` section of `index.html`.
 You'll add the key and token to this in a moment.
 (You can leave out jQuery since we've already loaded this.
-You should also make sure that jQuery is loaded BEFORE the `client.js` file since the latter is dependent on the former).
+You should also make sure that jQuery is loaded BEFORE the `client.js` file since the latter is dependent on the former.)
 1. Click the `Get your Application Key` button in the first section of the page.
 1. Copy the key and add it in the `<script>` tag per the instructions.